stereotype441/language/working/enhanced-constructors/feature-specification.md

 - Next, any initializing formals (_`this.` parameters_) are executed, causing additional values to be bound to their corresponding fields.

-- Then, the initializers in the generative constructor's initializer list are executed in the order in which they appear in program text; each initializer is evaluated and the resulting value is bound to the corresponding field.
+- Then, the initializers in the constructor's initializer list are executed in the order in which they appear in program text; each initializer is evaluated and the resulting value is bound to the corresponding field.

 - Then, any fields that are not yet bound to an object are initialized to `null`.